cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 class with red arcs running from both `Measurement` and `Control` to it.

-This is an important distinction from Issue 2, where `UnitSymbol` appeared with a **green** body.
+This is an important distinction from Issue 2, where `UnitSymbol` appeared rendered in the default **green** typical for enumerations.
 In Issue 2 the green body indicated that `UnitSymbol` was already a defined member in the profile.
 The pink/red association signalled only that a specific attribute definition was incomplete.

-Here, in Issue 4 and 5, `UnitMultiplier` is **entirely pink/red** because the `UnitMultiplier` Here, in Issue 4 and 5, `UnitMultiplier` is **entirely pink/red** because it is not yet a defined member of the profile; **CIMTool** renders it this way to signal that the enumeration is wholly unresolved within the profile.
+Here, in Issue 4 and 5, `UnitMultiplier` is **entirely pink/red** because it is not yet a defined member of the profile; **CIMTool** renders it this way to signal that the enumeration is wholly unresolved within the profile.

 #### What it means

 Both `Measurement` and `Control` have a `unitMultiplier` attribute in the CIM